 In September 1944 Anne and her sister Margot were taken to Auschwitz-Birkenau and then a few weeks later they were relocated to the Bergen-Belsen concentration camp.
 They both died there of typhus in March 1945.
 Bergen-Belsen was liberated by British forces in April 1945.

 Otto Frank survived the war and returned to Amsterdam.
 His efforts led to Anne’s diary being published in Dutch as Het Achterhuis in 1947.
 In 1950 it was translated into French and German and in 1952 came the first English edition entitled The Diary of a Young Girl.

 It has since been translated into many other languages and the diary has been portrayed in theatre plays and films around the world.

-In 1957 the Anne Frank Stichting organisation (with close involvement of Otto Frank) was established in order to save the Prinsengracht building which was due for demolition and set up a place where the Anne Frank story and message could be preserved.
+In 1957 the Anne Frank Stichting organisation (with close involvement of Otto Frank) was established.
+They wanted to save the Prinsengracht building which was due for demolition and set up a place where the Anne Frank story and message could be preserved.

-The museum has a shop and café as well.
+The museum has a shop and café on site as well.